|Clarinda Academy in Iowa, where, according to Disability Rights|

 So we found out what Washington State has been doing to these children thanks to an advocacy group, Disability Rights Washington (DRW).
 Federal law requires states to designate agencies such as DRW to serve as watchdogs for people with disabilities.
 And they got interested thanks to a story in Inlander.

 After DRW did the actdual reporting, Washington State’s largest newspaper, The Seattle Times was reduced to writing a story based entirely on DRW’s findings.
 And Iowa’s largest newspaper, the Des Moines Register, was reduced to reprinting the Seattle Times story.
+[UPDATE, November 27, 2018: The Register has now caught up, though the story is fairly thin, with none of the power of DRWs report.]

 It was DRW that actually sent investigators to Iowa to find out what was happening to the Washington State children at Clarinda Academy, part of a for-profit chain called Sequel.
 Among the findings in their comprehensive report: